Code-Institute-Submissions/Dimifabbridf96-django-streaming-music-app_DecResub/README.md

 * Tested in models the actual creation of a string from the song model contained the song title
 * Tested in forms the requirements of all the fields to have the form validated
 * The only thing I didn't know how to test is the like functionality, the reason why the overall is not 100% and in the view file I have a percentage of 69%
+* One error occured when test the edit song functionality, the song is updated only if the file field is filled again, otherwhise an error is raised for MultiDictionary values.

 <img src = "static/image/testing.png" alt = "testing page with results">

+# Bugs

+## Solved bugs
+* Found a bug that allow the user to add an image instead of a mp3 file in the Song Form, solved creating a validation that check the file content of the file uploaded restricting the allowed only audio/mpeg content, showing to the user a message in the home page, if succesfully ('Song added succesfully'), if unsuccesfully ('Song not added, file needs to be mp3, please try again')

+## Remaining bugs
+* In the edit process of the song if the file is not reuploaded the form raise an error
+* Unfortunately trying to use a technology not yet studied as the AWS bucket, my page stiling in some aspect is difficult to modify, found anyway some help with inline styling using bootstrap.

+# Deployment

+ * Steps for deployment:
+    1. Push the code done on GitHub
+    2. Create a New Heroku app
+    3. Connect your GitHub account to your Heroku account
+    4. Select the repository
+    5. Click on Deploy.
+    6. The live site page can be found on - https://spotiflix-app.herokuapp.com/.

+## Content

+* Checked on - https://codepen.io/giana/pen/BZaGyP some advise about the shadowing.
+* Found an exhaustive explaination of how to build up some core functionality reading the documentation of Django, Boto3 for upload the mp3 file and image on AWS S3 bucket ( great thanks also to the tutor support for help me out when I add struggle to show my style.css file).
+* in-depth study about some doubts during the development of the project with the help of https://www.w3schools.com/

+## Media

+* Example songs to show the Play and download functionality downloaded from - https://www.soundhelix.com/audio-examples

 # Credits
 * Code Institute for the deployment terminal
 * My mentor Jack Wachira for his precious advice and the essential preliminary chat for every project I develop since the start of his mentoring.
 * The tutors from Code Institute that with patience they helped me in some debugging situations